Infusion Therapy Center

 Our Infusion Therapy Center is specializing in both Ketamine and Lidocaine low-dose infusion therapies for qualifying patients.
 Please read more about each below, or contact us today to schedule an appointment to see if one of our infusion therapies might be right for you.

 A Breakthrough for a Variety of Conditions

-Named one of the top 10 medical breakthroughs in 2017 by the renowned Cleveland Clinic, Dr. Rubin is now offering low-dose Ketamine infusion therapy, delivered to qualifying patients in our recently opened Infusion Therapy Center, right here on Long Island.
+Named one of the top 10 medical breakthroughs in 2017 by the renowned Cleveland Clinic.
+Dr. Rubin is now offering low-dose Ketamine infusion therapy for qualifying patients, in his recently opened Infusion Wellness Center right here on Long Island.

 What is Ketamine?

 Ketamine is a medicine traditionally used as an anesthesia.
 Ketamine also happens to stimulate neuron growth and is a strong anti-inflammatory.
-Ketamine is “FDA Approved” and when used in small doses monitored by a physician, has been proven to help treat patients suffering from severe depression.
+Ketamine when used in small doses monitored by a physician, has been proven to help treat patients suffering from severe depression.

 Low Dose Ketamine (LDK) has also been proven to help patients suffering from Chronic Pain, Fibromyalgia, Complex Regional Pain Syndrome, Obsessive Compulsive Disorder, Chronic Migraines as well as PTSD.
 Ketamine when used in small doses, is extremely unlikely to be addictive, unlike many opioids and other prescribed medications.